Subcritical annulus crossing in spatial random graphs: Further examples

-We do not focus on the specific setting of FRI here but rather on the general setting of worm percolation with intensity \(\lambda\) and arbitrary length distribution \(\ell\).
-Using the notation of Remark~\ref{rem:Assumptions}, \(\lambda\) denotes the probability that the origin is visited by at least one worm and we aim to detect a annulus-crossing phase transition in this parameter.
-Note that the \emph{expected} number of walks that traverse \(o\) is \(\nu\E[\ell] \P_o^{\ell}(\tilde{H}_o=\infty)\), where \(\P_o^{\ell}(\tilde{H}_o=\infty)\) denotes the probability that a worm with step length distribution \(\ell\) starting in \(o\) never returns, see~\cite{DrewitzEtAll_2014_RI,Bowen2019}.
-Therefore, \(\mu\sim 1-e^{-\mu}\leq \lambda\leq C\nu\) and \(\lambda\) can be appropriately varied by adjusting \(\nu\) whenever \(\ell\) has finite expectation.
+In our setting, we are not restricted to geometric step-length distributions but may consider general distributions \(\ell\) and study the positivity of \(\wlc\).
+Fix such a distribution \(\ell\) and recall from Remark~\ref{rem:Assumptions} that the intensity parameter our results apply for is defined by \(\lambda=\P(o\in\scrV)\).
+That is, \(\lambda\) is given by the probability that the origin is visited by at least one worm.
+Note that the \emph{expected} number of walks that traverse \(o\) is given by \(\nu\E[\ell] \P_o^{\ell}(\tilde{H}_o=\infty)\), where \(\P_o^{\ell}(\tilde{H}_o=\infty)\) denotes the probability that a worm with step-length distribution \(\ell\) starting in \(o\) never returns, see~\cite{DrewitzEtAll_2014_RI,Bowen2019}.
+Further, \(\lambda\) is bounded from below by \(1-e^{-\nu}\), the probability that at least one worm has been assigned to \(o\) in the beginning.
+Therefore, \(\nu\sim 1-e^{-\nu}\leq \lambda\leq C\nu\) and \(\lambda\) can be appropriately varied by adjusting \(\nu\) whenever \(\ell\) has finite expectation, which we assume in the following.

-Before stating our result, we note that Condition~\ref{G:noLongEdgeUnif}\(_\lambda\) always holds (for nearest-neighbour edges) and it remains to show that the mixing Condition~\ref{G:mixing}\(_\lambda\) holds to prove a subcritical annulus-crossing phase.
-Once the mixing property is established, one may consider more general connection rules allowing for longer edges such as those introduced in Section~\ref{sec:wdrcm} where the additional mark may or may not be independent of \(\ell\).
-We do not explore these generalisations here and focus on the standard example.
-It is shown in~\cite{rath_rokob_2022_worm} that \(\lc>0\) if \(\ell\) has finite variance in all dimensions and \(\lc=0\) in dimensions \(\d\geq 5\) if the length distribution has infinite second moment with a slightly stronger tail assumption.
+It is shown in~\cite{rath_rokob_2022_worm} that \(\lc>0\) if \(\ell\) has finite variance in all dimensions and \(\lc=0\) in dimensions \(\d\geq 5\) if \(\ell\) has infinite second moment and a slightly stronger tail assumption on \(\ell\) is satisfied.
 For annulus-crossings, however, the situation is quite different.
-While the results of~\cite{rath_rokob_2022_worm} are independent of the dimension (provided \(d\geq 5\), our findings depend on the dimension; a characteristic that has not previously be shown in our analysis \begin{corollary}[Percolation of worms] Consider percolation of worms as described above. \begin{enumerate}[(i)] \item If \(\ell\) has finite \(d\)-th moment, i.e., \(\sum_{n\in\N} n^d \ell\{n\}<\infty\), then \(\wlc>0\), and \item if \(\ell\) has infinite \(d\)-th moment, i.e., \(\sum_{n\in\N} n^d \ell\{n\}=\infty\), then \(\wlc=0\). \end{enumerate} \end{corollary}
+While the results of~\cite{rath_rokob_2022_worm} are independent of the dimension (provided \(d\geq 5\)), our findings depend on the dimension; a characteristic that has not previously be shown in our analysis.